Paul Gough: Painting

 As a painter, Gough has exhibited globally is represented in several permanent art collections – including the National Arts Collection Fund, the Imperial War Museum, London; Canadian War Museum, and the National War Memorial, New Zealand.
 Gough was elected an Academician of the Royal West of England Academy in 2000, and became Chair of the Board of Trustees in 2013.

 Gough is a regular media commentator on the street artist Banksy.
 During 2021 he was consulted by UK and global television, radio and print media for insights about the artist’s mural paintings, ‘Spraycation’, painted and installed across East Anglia.
+During Summer 2024 Gough made numerous media interviews and articles in UK and overseas publications regarding Banksy’s public London Zoo stencils throughout London.

 In 2022, a short film alleging Gough was the street artist went viral over TikTok, receiving more than two million views.

 Gough’s illustrated monograph, Banksy: Cultural Outlaw was launched at the MShed Museum in Bristol on 24 June 2025.

 His most recent exhibitions have been in Melbourne, Australia, London, and Wellington, New Zealand.
 He was selected to exhibit in The Art of Creative Research NIE Gallery, Singapore in January 2023.
 In 2018 Gough was invited as one of 6 artists in Australia and 6 in the USA, who had previously had experience of working with the military in a range of ways, to create an artwork commemorating the centenary of the moment when Australian and US forces fought alongside for the first time in the First World War.
 “The Kangaroo and the Eagle: Allies in War and Peace 1918 – 2018” was exhibited in the Pentagon, in Washington, D.C. from August 2022.

 Writing

 As an author, Gough has published over 80 academic papers, and nine books which cover the representation of war and peace, including several books on the British artist Stanley Spencer and a study of the work of John and Paul Nash which was published as part of a comprehensive suite of exhibitions, commissions and other events he curated during the centenary period of the First World War (2014–18).
 In April 2024 Gough's book 'Gilbert Spencer: the Life and Work of a Very English Artist' was published by Yale University Press.
 The biography was selected by Country Life as one of the twelve ‘unputdownable’ books from 2024.

 In the past five years, Gough has given conference addresses and keynote speeches in Australia, New Zealand, Turkey, Macedonia, Belgium, France and UK.
+These include addresses at memorial sites and museums of remembrance and on overseas and BBC television and radio.